 Reaction & Thoughts:

 The kind of thing that we probably won’t see ever again: a sophisticated rom-com starring two legendary sexagenarians.
-Love Among the Ruins is an engaging, highly entertaining period piece that comes with a 100-minute guarantee against boredom — the dialogue is great and the performances are pure perfection.
+Produced for TV, Love Among the Ruins is an engaging, highly entertaining period piece that comes with a 100-minute guarantee against boredom — the dialogue is great and the performances are pure perfection.

 In veteran filmmaker George Cukor’s (The Philadelphia Story) deft hands, Love Among the Ruins is a collection of witty wordplay matches that set out to examine everything from loneliness and regret to honor and, of course, love.
 The Emmy-winning teleplay by James Costigan (Mr. North) is full of boisterous dialogue.